KeeganFargher/portfolio/data/blog/mlnet.md

 ![Testing if our API is working](/static/images/mlnet/test.png)

 Right click on our project -> Add -> Machine Learning.
+If you don't see Machine Learning, make sure it's installed correctly.

 ![Adding our ML.NET config](/static/images/mlnet/add_ml.png)